harness/developer-hub/docs/continuous-delivery/manage-deployments/deployment-faqs.md

 Harness Rollback deployments initiate a rollback of the most recent successful deployment.
 Rollback deployments are currently supported by the following deployment types only (Kubernetes, Tanzu Application Services, Amazon ECS)

-### Do we allow one-time scheduling of pipeline execution ?
+### Do we allow one-time scheduling of pipeline execution?

 Yes, one can set a cron rule that just happens once, it has repeat reschedule icon in UI.
 Please refer more on this in the following [Documentation](https://developer.harness.io/docs/platform/triggers/schedule-pipelines-using-cron-triggers/#run-once).